-where $\zeta$ is the bulk-viscosity coefficient, $K$ is the thermal conductivity, and $\eta$ is the shear-viscosity coefficient, can be compared directly with the constitutive variables of relativistic irreversible thermodynamics.
-It is precisely this constitutive identification that gives physical meaning to the effective-fluid description: once the gravitational scalar sector is matched to the Eckart form, one can introduce transport coefficients, an effective temperature, and a notion of thermal evolution relative to the Einstein limit \cite{Faraoni:2021lfc,Faraoni:2021jri,Faraoni:2022gry,Giardino:2022sdv,Faraoni:2023hwu,Houle:2024sxs,Miranda:2024dhw,Giardino:2023ygc,Faraoni:2025alq}.
+{Moreover, it is the constitutive identification that gives physical meaning to the effective-fluid description: once the gravitational scalar sector is matched to the Eckart form, one can introduce transport coefficients, an effective temperature, and a notion of thermal evolution relative to the Einstein limit \cite{Faraoni:2021lfc,Faraoni:2021jri,Faraoni:2022gry,Giardino:2022sdv,Faraoni:2023hwu,Houle:2024sxs,Miranda:2024dhw,Giardino:2023ygc,Faraoni:2025alq}}.
 In this sense, the Eckart correspondence is not a secondary reinterpretation of the field equations, but the step that turns the effective fluid into a genuine thermodynamic medium and underlies the interpretation of General Relativity as a zero-temperature equilibrium state.
 At the same time, this connection should be handled with some care: as is well known, first-order relativistic thermodynamics has limitations at the level of causality and stability, and in modified gravity the existence of a theory heat flux does not automatically guarantee the existence of a bona fide Eckart temperature in an arbitrary frame \cite{Maartens:1996vi,Hiscock:1985zz,Pereira:2025dmk}.
 It is therefore the constitutive matching itself that becomes the decisive step in any first-order thermodynamic analysis of scalar-tensor theories.
 The strategy of this section is the following.
 We first isolate the exact structure of the theory heat flux in a generic frame and identify the pair $(\chi,W_a)$ that would match an Eckart description if a local temperature exists.
 We then separate the mathematical integrability problem from its physical interpretation: the derivation establishes the exact form of $q_a^{(g)}$, while the subsequent discussion clarifies when $W_a$ can be interpreted as a genuine temperature-gradient sector.
 We conclude by commenting on the more restrictive matching conditions in the anisotropic-stress and bulk sectors.